 What are the capabilities of Scorecards 2.0 and how is it different from Scorecards 1.0?

 Scorecards 2.0 is a new version of scorecards, built on top of Gainsight's tech stack (MDA).
 It is built with Gainsight standard Company and Relationship objects.
-For more details on standard objects, see Scorecards 2.0, you can create Account and Relationship scorecards at one place.
+Using Scorecards 2.0, you can create Account and Relationship scorecards at one place.
 Following are some benefits of Account and Relationship Scorecards created in 2.0.